Volunteering opportunities: THE 7 BEST WILDLIFE CONSERVATION PROGRAMS

 Located near the Bang Pae Waterfall in Khao Phra Thaeo National Park (about 25 minutes north of Phuket’s Old Town), the Gibbon Rehabilitation Project has been rescuing, rehabilitating, and releasing Gibbons since 1992.

-Southeast Asian Rainforest Animals Gibbon in Laos WANEE asia
+Southeast Asian Rainforest Animals Gibbon in Laos WANEE Go-WILD

 White-handed Gibbon by JJ Harrison via CC BY 3.0